20114404/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software distrubuted under the GPL.
+Git is a free software distrubuted under the GPL.
 Creating a new branch is quick and simple. add merge